- Australian Capital Territory

 What is next?

-The funding commitment announced in the ACT 2019-20 Budget will allow a full independent evaluation to be completed to determine program effectiveness.
+The funding commitment announced in the ACT 2019-20 Budget will allow a full independent evaluation by Australian National University to be delivered in 2021 to determine program effectiveness and will inform further work on men’s behaviour change programs for the ACT.
 This funding commitment also allows DVCS to continue to evolve the program and invest in the specialist workforce required.

 What difference will we make?